benjamindkilleen/benjamindkilleen.github.io/_posts/2020-08-24-how-to-go-casting.md

 counseling practice is looking for a bigger space.
 A paper that I worked on was just published.
 He talks about the marriage workshop he taught with Mom and how it went well.
 I tell him about the woman I'm dating, and did he ever really know what he was doing, at twenty-three?
 "Not at all," he says.

 Mostly, we just talk.

-With so few fish to compare our skills, Dad and I make a game of casting.
+Over the years, Dad and I have made a game of casting.
 We like to think it makes us better at fishing, but we haven't carried out any controlled experiment.
 The game is simple.
 As we cruise around with our trolling motor, we cast as close as we can to the shore.
-The trick is not to get hooked on a low-hanging branch or submerged log, which one accomplishes by flicking the wrist and flipping the bail just so.
+The trick is not to get hooked on a branch, which one accomplishes by flicking the wrist and flipping the bail just so.
 The game stems from our competitive natures, I know, but it also creates a space for long conversations.
 It results in many snags, few fish, and a great sense of accomplishment.